Safeguarding Adults policies & procedures can be found below.

 Information sharing is vital to safeguarding and promoting the welfare of *adults, and is an intrinsic part of any front line practitioner’s job when working with adults.
 The decision is how much information to share, with whom and when.
 Information sharing can have a profound impact on individuals’ lives.

 * The adult experiencing, or at risk of abuse or neglect will hereafter be referred to as the adult throughout this document.

 Fears about information sharing cannot be allowed to stand in the way of the need to safeguard and promote the welfare of adults.
-The aim of this section is to give all staff in every partner organisation under the Merseyside Safeguarding Adults Board umbrella, key points to keep in mind when making information sharing decisions.
+The aim of this section is to give all staff in every partner organisation under the Wirral Safeguarding Adults Partnership Board, key points to keep in mind when making information sharing decisions.
 If you need more information when making your information sharing decision, you should read the rest of this document, speak with your manager and consult the Inter-Agency Safeguarding Adults Policy and Procedure.
 When making your information sharing decision, you should keep the following points in mind:

 Seven golden rules for information-sharing

 - Remember that the Data Protection Act (DPA) is not a barrier to sharing information but provides a framework to ensure that personal information about living persons is shared appropriately

 - Be open and honest with the person (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be, shared, and seek their agreement,